Skip Navigation

 The University of Kansas Health System welcomes Olathe Health patients to our family.
 We are honored to provide your care.

-After announcing our exciting partnership in January 2023, the health system and Olathe Health are pleased to continue integration efforts that will bring us closer to operation as a single, cohesive health system.
+After announcing our exciting partnership in January 2023, the health system and Olathe Health are pleased to advance integration efforts that will bring us closer to operation as a single, cohesive health system.

-We are committed to delivering the smoothest possible experience for patients and staff, but the work will take time.
-We hope this page will answer frequently asked questions and ensure every patient understands how best to schedule, plan, provide, receive and manage their healthcare over the course of the integration.
+We are committed to delivering the smoothest possible experience for patients and staff.
+We hope this page will answer frequently asked questions and ensure every patient understands how best to schedule, plan, provide, receive and manage their healthcare within the health system.

 We’ll update this page often and invite you to refer to it regularly.